 A crucible of innovation, Singapore is a beacon of forward-thinking technology.
-We take a dive into the industry as the nation endeavours to reach Smart Nation status
+We talk to SGTech and take a dive into the industry, as the nation endeavours to reach Smart Nation status.

 Boasting one of the most technologically advanced Infocomm and Communication Technology (ICT) markets in the world, Singapore has long been regarded as the tech hub of Asia Pacific.
 According to the International Trade Administration, Singapore’s wireless broadband penetration rate was recorded at 173.2 percent in December 2020, with mobile penetration at 148.2 percent.